-Welcome to Rohan Shrewsbury from Steve (Store Manager), Connor and Josh.
+Welcome to Rohan Shrewsbury from Charlotte Mellor (Store Manager), Josh, Andrea and Lucy.

 Shop Address: 75 Mardol, Shrewsbury, Shropshire SY1 1PZ